 In the mid 1980s it became apparent that the SBT stock was at a level where management and conservation was required.
 There was a need for a mechanism to limit catches.
 The main nations fishing SBT at the time, Australia, Japan and New Zealand, began to apply strict quotas to their fishing fleets from 1985 as a management and conservation measure to enable the SBT stocks to rebuild.

 On 20 May 1994 the then existing voluntary management arrangement between Australia, Japan and New Zealand was formalised when the Convention for the Conservation of Southern Bluefin Tuna, which had been signed by the three countries in May 1993, came into force.
 The Convention created the Commission for the Conservation of Southern Bluefin Tuna (CCSBT).
 The CCSBT is headquartered in Canberra, Australia.

-Other fishing nations were active in the SBT fishery, which reduced the effectiveness of the member's conservation and management measures.
-The principal non member nations were Korea, Taiwan and Indonesia.
+Some non-Members were active in the SBT fishery, which reduced the effectiveness of the Members' conservation and management measures.
+The principal non-Members were Korea, Taiwan and Indonesia.
 There were also a number of other fishing vessels flying flags of convenience, which operated in the fishery.
 As a matter of policy, the CCSBT has encouraged the membership of these countries.

 The Republic of Korea and Indonesia joined the Commission on 17 October 2001 and 8 April 2008 respectively.

 The Fishing Entity of Taiwan's membership of the Extended Commission became effective on 30 August 2002.